First Influenza records

 for the disease

 Vaccines were one of the great contributions to human health in controlling diseases, some that were managed to be eradicated.
-Currently, there are over 20 vaccine preventable diseases36-37, some of which being: smallpox, diphtheria, measles, mumps, rabies, tetanus, pertussis, yellow fever, meningococcal disease, human papillomavirus, polio, among others.
+Currently, there are over 20 vaccine preventable diseases36-37, some of which being: smallpox, diphtheria, measles, mumps, rabies, tetanus, pertussis, yellow fever, meningococcal disease, diseases caused by human papillomaviruses, polio, among others.

 Vaccines work at two levels, reducing the likelihood of contracting the disease, and if one contracts the disease, offering higher protection against severe forms of the disease than without vaccination38.
 However, vaccination is not a guarantee of 100% protection since its effectiveness depends on different factors (e.g., age and health conditions).